 The buzz is on Design.
 As I write this post, IBM has decided to invest $100 million in setting up the Interactive Experience labs, to expand its Design Business.
 You keep hearing many stories about it everyday.
 There are the businesses that have just woken up to the benefits of design, and then thanks to the success of Apple, design is something that people want now.
 As a result of this, the demand side of things when it comes to getting designers on board is high, but the supply is low.
 This is a worldwide phenomenon, but a critical thing in a country like India, where design is often seen to come very late in the innovation process.

-In order to address this issue of the lack of quality designers in India, one of the things I have been doing lately is teaching.
+To address this issue of the lack of quality designers in India, one of the things I have been doing lately is teaching.
 There are two aspects to it.
-One is the love for teaching, and the other is more of a duty to be a design evangelist and in a way increase the popularity and acceptance of design profession.
+One is the love for teaching, and the other is more of a duty to be a design evangelist and in a way increase the popularity and acceptance of the design profession.

 Design education needs to get more collaborative with an emphasis on peer-peer learning.
-The need therefore is to build a culture of critiquing, that includes participation from all the students and faculty.
-Often basing these discussion on past memory, and at times a shot at the future results in very interesting results.
+The need, therefore, is to build a culture of critique, that includes participation from all the students and faculty.
+Often basing this discussion on memory and at times a shot at the future results in very interesting results.

 ─ excerpts from Don Norman’s article.